cartermak/cartermak.github.io/_posts/2019-12-30-custom-website.md

 ## Making it My Own

 All that's left to build the site is to tweak the template to my satisfaction and add content.
+Some of the changes involved modifying theme files, so I first downloaded the folders `_includes` and `_layouts` from the Minima [repository](https://github.com/jekyll/minima) and added them to my site's repo.
+(One could also download the `_sass` folder to make changes to the site' styling.)

  Here are the small changes I made:

 ### Adding social media